 Next, get your local IP address (hint: this is different from your overall IP address, and specific to within your network).
 Charles makes this easy- in Charles, go to Help>Local IP Address.
 You may want to jot this down and close this window, because when you get things working, Charles will want to pop up another window you need to pay attention to.

-Don’t forget to switch this back to “off” and re-renew your lease when done.
+Don’t forget to switch this back to “off” when done.

 Now move out to your browser and do a simple test to see if traffic gets sent and shows in Charles.
 The first bit of traffic should prompt a Charles warning on your machine, asking you to Allow this traffic.
 If you miss this setting the first time around, you can tweak it under Charles>Tools>Access Control Settings.